Dot and the Whale: Plot

 As Dot wonders what she should do, Nelson tells her about Moby Dick the sperm whale (whom he explains actually existed, and is not just a fictional figure), and suggests Dot ask him if he could convince Tonga to return to the sea.
 Nelson believes that Tonga would obey Moby Dick, as he is a very wise old whale with great influence in the sea.
 Dot accepts, and they starts their journey to Antarctica, where Moby Dick sometimes sleeps.
 After a long adventure, Dot and Nelson reach Antarctica and meet the aged and wrinkly whale, but Moby Dick will not ask Tonga to return to the sea.
 He believes that if Tonga wishes to die, they should let her do so, instead of returning her to the sea and perhaps end up as another victim to whalers.
 However, due to the kindness of the town's children, Tonga has renewed her desire to stay alive.

 Dot returns from the sea and makes up a new plan with Alex and Owen in order to save Tonga, and let her share the pool with Nelson.
 They start to phone different transportation companies, to see if they could help them to move a whale, but with poor results.
 As they finally find a company which can help them (in return for a big sum of money), they face the problem of lacking payment.
-So they start a campaign to fund raise, in order to save the whale.
+They start a campaign to fund raise, in order to save the whale.

-Unfortunately, the fishmonger decides to steal the collected gain.
+However, the fishmonger decides to steal the collected gain.
 He succeeds, but is stopped thanks to the boss of the transport company.
 The following day, Tonga moves to her new home.
 In a short epilogue, it is explained that Tonga's health improved so much, that she eventually returned to the sea.